regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 ---
 layout: post
 title: August 2021 Bulletin
-date: 2021-06-16T10:21:57.116Z
+date: 2021-08-30T07:46:30.280Z
 ---
 ## St Raphael's estate - saved from demolition

-Brent Council has come to its senses and decided not to proceed with demolition of the St Raphael's estate.
+Brent Council has finally come to its senses and decided not to proceed with demolition of the St Raphael's estate.

 In a [letter](https://www.brent.gov.uk/media/16419105/infill-plus-resident-letter-vfinal-website.pdf) recently circulated by the leader of Brent Council, residents were told that *"the redevelopment option is no longer affordable at this point in time"* and that the planned ballot would no longer go ahead.
 Instead Brent Council said it will be pursuing an in-fill option to provide extra council homes on the estate.